Pin Up Girl (film): Plot

-Lorry Jones (Betty Grable) is working as a hostess at the local USO canteen in "Missoula, Missouri," where she performs as a singer and signs photographs of herself for adoring soldiers.
+Lorry Jones is working as a hostess at the local USO canteen in "Missoula, Missouri," where she performs as a singer and signs photographs of herself for adoring soldiers.

 It is her job to keep them happy and routinely accept every marriage proposal.
-One of her suitors, Marine Sergeant George Davis (Roger Clark), does not realize she has no real intention of marrying him.
+One of her suitors, Marine Sergeant George Davis, does not realize she has no real intention of marrying him.

-Meanwhile, Lorry and her best friend, Kay Pritchett (Dorothea Kent), have accepted jobs as stenographers in Washington, D.C., but they tell the soldiers that they are going on a USO tour.
+Meanwhile, Lorry and her best friend, Kay Pritchett, have accepted jobs as stenographers in Washington, D.C., but they tell the soldiers that they are going on a USO tour.

 The night before leaving for Washington, D.C., they go out partying in New York City.
-Upon arriving in the city by train, they are welcomed by Navy hero Tommy Dooley (John Harvey), who fought at the Battle of Guadalcanal.
+Upon arriving in the city by train, they are welcomed by Navy hero Tommy Dooley, who fought at the Battle of Guadalcanal.

 That night, they try to get into the Club Chartreuse, but are not allowed to go in without escorts.
-Lorry does not want to leave and tells the lie that she is meeting Tommy and his friend, Dud Miller (Dave Willock), in the club.
-She is not aware that Tommy is the best friend of Eddie Hall (Joe E. Brown), the club's owner.
+Lorry does not want to leave and tells the lie that she is meeting Tommy and his friend, Dud Miller, in the club.
+She is not aware that Tommy is the best friend of Eddie Hall, the club's owner.
 When Eddie is told that Lorry and Kay are escorts of Tommy, he lavishes them with champagne.

 When Tommy and Dud arrive, Tommy thinks Eddie has set them up in blind dates with the girls.
 Dud believes the two women are actresses.
 Before Tommy can prove Dud wrong, Kay drunkenly tells them she and Lorry are in the Broadway musical Remember Me.